AWS DDoS Resiliency Best Practices Overview

 • AWS Production network is segregated from the Amazon Corporate network and requires a separate set of credentials for logical access.

-• Amazon Corporate network relies on user IDs, passwords, and Kerberos, while the AWS Production network require SSH public-key authentication through a bastion host.
+• Amazon Corporate network relies on user IDs, passwords, and Kerberos, while the AWS Production network requires SSH public-key authentication through a bastion host.

 AWS utilizes a wide variety of automated monitoring systems to provide a high level of service performance and availability.
 These tools monitor server and network usage, port scanning activities, application usage, and unauthorized intrusion attempts.
 The tools have the ability to set custom performance metrics thresholds for unusual activity.

-2. Man in the Middle attacks – AWS APIs are available via SSL-protected endpoints which provide server authentication
+2. Man in the Middle attacks – AWS APIs are available via SSL/TLS-protected endpoints which provide server authentication.
+AWS Certificate Manager (ACM) provides free public SSL/TLS certificates.

 3. IP spoofing – AWS-controlled, host-based firewall infrastructure will not permit an instance to send traffic with a source IP or MAC address other than its own.

 5. Packet Sniffing by other tenants – It is not possible for a virtual instance running in promiscuous mode to receive or “sniff” traffic that is intended for a different virtual instance.
-While you can place your interfaces into promiscuous mode, the hypervisor will not deliver any traffic to them that is not addressed to them.
+The Nitro System hypervisor will not deliver any traffic to them that is not addressed to them.
 Even two virtual instances that are owned by the same customer located on the same physical host cannot listen to each other’s traffic.

 Secure Design Principles